hi-wm/hi/resources.md

 ---
-title: William Harrison - Front End Developer at Horizontal Integration
+title: William Harrison - Frontend Resources
 ---

 Here are some Frontend Development resources that have proven useful